 Dionysius of Corinth

 You have also, by your very admonition, brought together the planting that was made by Peter and Paul at Rome and at Corinth; for both of them alike planted in our Corinth and taught us; and both alike, teaching similarly in Italy, suffered martyrdom at the same time (Letter to Soter of Rome [inter A.D.
 166 -174] as recorded by Eusebius).

 When Peter preached the Word publicly at Rome, and declared the Gospel by the Spirit, many who were present requested that Mark, who had been for a long time his follower and who remembered his sayings, should write down what had been proclaimed.
-Having composed the Gospel, he gave it to those who had requested it (Ecclesiastical History 6:14:1 [A.D.
-325]).
+Having composed the Gospel, he gave it to those who had requested it (Fragment in Eusebius, Ecclesiastical History 6:14:1 [circa A.D.
+200]).